Man bites off security guard’s pinky at Queens bar: police

 The security guard was closing the bar's doors at about 4 a.m. when an unidentified man walked up to him, asking to go inside.

-The two men began arguing after the guard told him the bar was closed, triggering the man to bite of a portion of the guard's pinky before running away.
+The two men began arguing after the guard told him the bar was closed, triggering the man to bite off a portion of the guard's pinky before running away.

 The 37-year-old victim was transported to Bellevue Hospital Center where his finger was reattached, police said.